blacklanternsecurity/bbot/docs/scanning/configuration.md

 # Configuration Overview

 Normally, [Presets](presets.md) are used to configure a scan.
-However, there may be cases where you want to change BBOT's defaults so a certain option is always set, even if it's not specified in a preset.
+However, there may be cases where you want to change BBOT's global defaults so a certain option is always set, even if it's not specified in a preset.

 BBOT has a YAML config at `~/.config/bbot.yml`.
 This is the first config that BBOT loads, so it's a good place to put default settings like `http_proxy`, `max_threads`, or `http_user_agent`.
 You can also put any module settings here, including **API keys**.